ravipareek1976/GKE-spring-boot-lazy-init-example/README.md

  kubectl get services

-for accessing now need to expose it to load balancer (good practive to put configuration with yaml, but here through the command line only) kubectl expose deployment  spring-boot-example  --type=LoadBalancer
+for accessing now need to expose it to load balancer (good practive to put configuration with yaml, but here through the command line only) kubectl expose deployment  nginx-1  --type=LoadBalancer

+command for scaling to deployments kubectl scale deployments nginx-1 --replicas=2

 reference of tbis video
 https://www.youtube.com/watch?v=jSYxW_c3M_E